myrtopar/pivot/README.md

 3. create separate handling for stdin and separate for argument inputs<br />
 4. create test that _i guess_ will look for an execve??? <br />
 5. make a workflow with that test<br />

+Filling up the stack with 2MB of enviroment variables instead of command line arguments => more versatile, works much quicker (idk why) and keeps the arguments available<br />
+for passing payloads